It's Wednesday 1:12 PMWe're open.

 Dual Exhaust Systems

 The main difference between a single and dual exhaust system is that the dual exhaust system has two exit points instead of one.
 Therefore, it is able to push out twice as much exhaust more quickly because it’s not limited to a single pipe.
 This is the main benefit of a dual exhaust system because the more exhaust you can push out, the more air your engine can take in, increasing your vehicle’s horsepower.
-Other benefits of a dual exhaust system are:

 Dual exhaust systems also have some cons, such as: